Tau Beta Pi Leadership

 Executive Councillor in 2018 and earned a B.S. in mechanical engineering from University of California, Irvine, and an M.S.M.E. at UC Berkeley.

-As a supervisor at Pacific Gas and Electric Company, Scott leads a team of technical reviewers for PG&E's energy efficiency incentive programs.
-Scott has volunteered continuously with ΤΒΠ for twenty years, most recently as a District 15 Director and a Chapter Advisor for California Eta.
+As a manager at Pacific Gas and Electric Company, Scott leads the quality control and communications team for PG&E's energy efficiency incentive programs.
+Scott has volunteered continuously with ΤΒΠ for over twenty years, most recently as a District 15 Director and a Chapter Advisor for California Eta.

 In these roles, he consistently applied best practices from program management, team development, group training, and operational strategy to improve District 15 chapters and transfer successes to the national District Program.

-Executive Councillor in 2018 and is a graduate of Wayne State University with a B.S. in electrical engineering.
-He graduated with a master's degree in electrical engineering from the University of Michigan.
+Executive Councillor in 2021 and is a graduate of Rensselaer Polytechnic Institute with a B.S. in biomedical engineering.
+He earned his Ph.D.in biomedical engineering from Duke University.

 George J. Morales, Ph.D., has served as an Engineering Futures Facilitator since 2010 as well as serving on the Engineering Futures Planning Committee.
 He is a graduate of Pennsylvania State University with a B.S. in electrical engineering.
 He graduated with a M.Sc. and Ph.D. in electrical engineering from Florida Atlantic University.

-Currently, George is employed at Intel Corporation as a test research and development engineer in Chandler, AZ.
-He currently focuses his efforts on test technology development under the sort test technology division group for a variety of client products.
+Currently, George is employed at Intel Corporation as a research and development packaging engineer, focusing on die to substrate bonding process and technology under the die attach technology development organization.
+George spent eight previous years as a senior research and development test engineer where he served as test program manager for Intel's modems as well as factory deployments of novel test solutions.
 George has also been an active participant in the Stay with It! program, which is based on collaboration between industry, academia, and government.
-The White House Council on Jobs and Competitiveness created this program to address the high dropout rate in undergraduate STEM programs within the United States.
-George enjoys spending time with his two daughters, traveling, and is an avid basketball player.
+The White House Council on Jobs and Competitiveness created this program to address the high dropout rate in undergraduate STEM programs within the U.S. George enjoys spending time with his two daughters, traveling, and is an avid basketball player.

 Executive Councillor in January 2020.